 2017 NFC Divisional Playoff

-Follow us here for rolling coverage of the calls and rules interpretations of the NFC Divisional Playoff game from Lincoln Financial Field in Philadelphia.
+Follow us here for rolling coverage of the calls and rules interpretations of the NFC Divisional Playoff game from U.S. Bank Stadium in Minneapolis.

 If you have any questions or comments, use the comments section of this post, or tweet us @footballzebras.